GlenTiki/Ruby-assignment/README.txt

 NOTES:

+Added a command to list all books in database.

 All stale data in caches is deleted when neccessary.

 Every time a person accesses the local cache, they must check it matches the shared cache.